 You’ve probably heard this before and it’s true – a good video is 50% visual and 50% audio.
 The audio quality can make or break your content.
-If you’re lucky, your camera with have a great set of built-in microphones that sound amazing, but unfortunately in most instances, it is advisable to use an external mic or audio recorder.
+If you’re lucky, your camera will have a great set of built-in microphones that sound amazing.
+In most cases, however, it is advisable to use an external mic or audio recorder.

-In fact, there have been videos published on YouTube, using a low-quality camera, but because the content was good, and the audio quality high, it still got hundreds of thousands of views!
+In fact, there have been videos published on YouTube, using low-quality cameras – but because the content was good, and the audio quality high, they attracted hundreds of thousands of views notwithstanding.

 Unlike when taking a photo – you can’t just use Photoshop to fix it later – and trying to fix audio problems later can be a real nightmare.
-For this reason, it’s also recommended that you use headphones (or earphones) to check the audio quality while recording, and this is where a headphone socket on your camera becomes essential.
+For this reason, it’s also recommended that you use headphones (or earphones) to check the audio quality, and this is where a headphone socket on your camera is essential.

 If you do need to fix audio problems later, than the latest video editing software has made some real progress recently in adding useful audio processing features, including voice processing.
 See our guide to the best video editing software.

 If you want to master audio on your video, have a look at our guide to best value audio options for video.